naddeoa/windows-brightness-control/README.md

 # Install

+First, you need to put `winddcutil` on your windows path.
+I got mine from https://github.com/scottaxcell/winddcutil.

-Just run it the exe.
+Then just run the exe.
 Either build it or use the release page.

 # Auto start